-From 2004-2006 she served as national intelligence officer for Russia and Eurasia at the National Intelligence Council.
+From 2004 to 2006, Stent served as national intelligence officer for Russia and Eurasia at the National Intelligence Council.
 From 1999 to 2001, she served in the Office of Policy Planning at the U.S. Department of State.

-Stent's academic work focuses on the triangular political and economic relationship between the United Sates, Russia and Europe.
-Her publications include: Russia and Germany Reborn: Unification, The Soviet Collapse and The New Europe (Princeton University Press, 1999); From Embargo to Ostpolitik: The Political Economy of West German-Soviet Relations, 1955-1980 (Cambridge University Press, 1981); "Repairing US-Russian Relations: A Long Road Ahead" (2009); "Restoration and Revolution in Putin's Foreign Policy," (2008); "An Energy Superpower?
-Russia and Europe" (2008); and "Reluctant Europeans: Three Centuries of Russian Ambivalence Toward the West" (2007).
+Stent's academic work focuses on the triangular political and economic relationship between the United Sates, Russia, and Europe.
+Her publications include: Russia and Germany Reborn: Unification, The Soviet Collapse and The New Europe; From Embargo to Ostpolitik: The Political Economy of West German-Soviet Relations, 1955-1980; and The Limits of Partnership: U.S.-Russian Relations in the Twenty-First Century.

-She is a member of the World Economic Forum's Global Agenda Council on Europe and Central Asia and is a member of the EUCOM Advisory Panel.
+Stent has served on the World Economic Forum's Global Agenda Council on Europe and Central Asia and the EUCOM Advisory Panel.
 She is a member of the Council on Foreign Relations.
 She is on the editorial boards of the Journal of Cold War Studies, World Policy Journal, and Internationale Politik.
-She is on the International Advisory Board of Russia Profile.
-She is a member of the Advisory Boards of Women in International Security and of Supporters of Civil Society in Russia.
+Stent is a member of the advisory boards of the Eurasia Foundation and of Supporters of Civil Society in Russia.

 - The Limits of Partnership: U.S.-Russian Relations in the 21st Century

 - The Current Status and Prospects for the U.S.-Russia Relationship

 Last Updated: Jan 06, 2014